danahassanein/chatbot-with-python/README.md

 # chatbot-with-python
-Creating a chatbot using python and deep learning
+chatbot using python and deep learning